 “Christmas is a multicultural, multi-religious festival.
 It combines sun worship, polytheism, pagan nature religions who have venerated the natural cycle for many thousands of years, Christianity and other myths and traditions.
-When Christians complain it is too pagan, or when lay folk complain it is too religious, or when both groups complain it is too commercial, they are all in need of realizing that Christmas is a commercial fusion of nature-based festivals.
-Agents of the Politically Correct complain it is too culturally or religiously homogenous.
-In reality, the date of the 25th accords with Sun Worship thousands of years old, the Christmas tree and some of the decorations are pagan, the Nativity stories are pagan, Mithraistic, Roman and Christian.
-In addition to all of its rich history, Christmas has now become largely a secular holiday and a commercial enterprise with many tacky, mass-produced, plastic and branded items such as Santa Claus's red uniform, designed by Coca Cola.
-The non-religious can celebrate the commercial and social event, Christians can pretend Christmas has something to do with Christ, pagans can celebrate nature, and all can be happy.
-The critics largely concentrate of the portions of Christmas they don't like, and claim that those portions ruin the rest of it.
-As long as no-one tries to "capture the flag" and exclude others - and as long as councils
+When Christians complain it is too pagan, or when lay folk complain it is too religious, or when both groups complain it is too commercial, then they are all in need of realizing that Christmas is a commercial fusion of diverse nature-based festivals.
+The date of the 25th accords with Sun Worship thousands of years old, the Christmas tree and some of the decorations are pagan, the Nativity stories are pagan, Mithraistic, Roman and Christian.

-The paganism inherent in Christmas, such as decorating trees, is warned against in the Bible; and there are no Christian birthday celebrations in the Bible either.
-These, combined with the fact that early Christians celebrated Christmas in April or May until it was changed to match with 25th of December, a major pagan holiday.
-Emperor Constantine, who effected this switch, done so in order to harmonize Christianity with paganism.
-It is almost certain that Christians should not attempt to celebrate Jesus' birthday, and they certainly shouldn't do so at Christmas.”
+The main outstanding issue in the West is the Christian assertion that Christmas has something to do with the Christian figure of Christ or his birthday.
+These elements should be disclaimed.
+Firstly, the paganism inherent in Christmas, such as decorating trees, is warned against in the Bible (Jeremiah 10:2-4).
+Second, there are no Christian birthday celebrations in the Bible.
+Thirdly, early Christians celebrated Christ's birthday in April or May - it was only changed to match with 25th of December, a major pagan holiday, by Emperor Constantine, in order to harmonize Christianity with paganism.
+It is certain that Christians should not attempt to celebrate Jesus' birthday, and they certainly shouldn't do so at Christmas.